arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 If JUnit 5 is not able to convert the argument, it will try to call either of the two in the target type:

-1. A constructor with single `String` argument
+1. A constructor with a single `String` argument
 2. A `static` method accepting a single `String` argument, which returns an instance of the target type

 In the following example, JUnit 5 will call the constructor of `Task` to do the type conversion from `String`.